CenterForSpatialResearch/mapping_architecture_urbanism_humanities/4_CensusData.md

   ![CSVT File](https://github.com/brianhouse/mapping-architecture-urbanism-humanities/blob/master/Images/10_CSVT_File.png)

-* Now that the files are ready we can move into qGIS and bring everything together.
+* Now that the files are ready we can move into QGIS and bring everything together.

-#### Importing tables into qGIS
+#### Importing tables into QGIS
-* First open qGIS and add the boroughs (nybb) file we've been working with in past tutorials.
+* First open QGIS and add the boroughs (nybb) file we've been working with in past tutorials.
 The reason this is the first file we add is so that the map takes on that file's projection.
 This is important because the census boundaries come in a different projection so if we add those first our final map will have a projection that's not the normal New York City one.
 * Now add the census boundaries that we downloaded at the beginning of the tutorial.
 * Once you've loaded the census boundaries, open it's attribute table.
 You will notice that the fourth column is called 'GEOID'.
 That's the one we will use to join our census table to.
 Close the attribute table.
 * Now, to add the census table click on the 'Add a delimited text layer' button: